Mimic Crazy Patchwork with Your Sewing MachineLearn how to use your sewing machine's decorative stitches to make crazy patchwork garments.

 I’ve been fascinated with crazy patchwork ever since I helped with a quilt show in my community a few years ago.
 Among the treasures brought in for display, two crazy quilts in particular caught my eye.
 The colors, textures, and memories stitched into these quilts were vibrant.
 And, after examining the traditional hand-sewing techniques used to create them, I decided to draw on my background in machine sewing to duplicate this work using the many decorative stitches available on my machine.

 Decorative machine stitches worked in a variety of threads mimic traditional hand-embroidered stitches.
-The allover patchwork jacket (Vogue 2232; detail at right) is a combination of programmed machine stitches and a few hand-sewn touches, like beading, ribbon work, and French knots.
+The allover patchwork jacket (Vogue 2232) below is a combination of programmed machine stitches and a few hand-sewn touches, like beading, ribbonwork, and French knots.